jasongilman/SublimeClojureSetup/README.md

     * __alt + cmd + x__ - Runs tests from current test file.
 Refreshes code in project first.
       * Invoke the keystroke with your cursor in the test file.
 It will run all the tests in the file in the REPL.
     * __alt + cmd + t__ - Runs a selected test var.
 Configurable whether this does a refresh first or not.
     * __alt + cmd + a__ - Runs all the tests in the project.
 Refreshes code in project first.
 The REPL will still be responsive while tests are running.
-You can cancel the running tests but refreshing the repl with alt + cmd + r.
+You can cancel the running tests by refreshing the repl with alt + cmd + r.
     * __alt + cmd + d__ - Print documentation of the selected function.
       * Select a function name in a file including the namespace if part of the call and hit the keystroke.
     * __alt + cmd + c__ - Print source code of the selected function.